Twilight in Delhi by Ahmed Ali

 It talks about the last 20 or so years of his life and his family, which is a large extended family along with friends and neighbors.
-There is elaborate description of the times in Delhi in the first two decades of the century.
-Again the contemporaries may not have felt anything special in the book, as it was a mere description of the day to day life of those days, but today it gives us the glimpse of a life in those days.
-We tend to look at those days as something majestic when everyone lead a luxurious life and all they did for living was to enjoy life, while like every other time in the history of human kind, there were hardships and prejudices that people faced every day.
+There is an elaborate description of the times in Delhi in the first two decades of the century.
+Again the contemporaries may not have felt anything special in the book Twilight in Delhi.
+As it was a mere description of the day to day life of those days.
+But today it gives us the glimpse of a life in those days.
+We tend to look at those days as something majestic when everyone leads a luxurious life.
+And all they did for a living was to enjoy life.
+While like every other time in the history of humankind, there were hardships and prejudices that people faced every day.

 There is an elaborate description of kites as they danced in the sky.
-There is depiction of the protagonist’s relationship with his pigeons.
+There is the depiction of the protagonist’s relationship with his pigeons.
 How he nurtures them, plays with them every day, mourns their death and how he looks at them longingly in the sky.
-There is also an emotive description of his relationship with his mistress and his dejection after her death.
-There is an explanation of the whole phenomenon of men having mistresses and spending their evenings with them.
+There is also an emotive description of his relationship with his mistress.
+And his dejection after her death.
+There is an explanation of the whole phenomenon of men having mistresses.
+And spending their evenings with them.
 The wife was the one who came to your family and helped you carry your family line.
 She has to carry husband’s family line and behave like a good woman, remain in purdah and spend her life with other women in the family zenana, an area marked for women.

-There is a dreaded description of the Delhi heat, how everything changed including the tempers of the people in Delhi.
+There is a dreaded description of the Delhi heat.
+How everything changed including the tempers of the people in Delhi.
 How it impacted the pigeons, daily routines, eating habits and moods.
 This may not have changed since then.
 Delhi is almost like a dead city during its summer months.
 When it is summer you often wonder what is it that still keeps this city going?
-Description of heat comes so often in the book that you realize the terror that it must have caused even in those days and how uncomfortable it made the citizens of Delhi.
-Surprisingly he also talks about the filth that existed in the streets of Delhi, so this is not really something new that we see today.
+Description of heat comes so often in the book that you realize the terror that it must have caused even in those days.
+And how uncomfortable it made the citizens of Delhi.
+Surprisingly he also talks about the filth that existed in the streets of Delhi.
+So this is not really something new that we see today.

 The writer was made to stay in Pakistan as he happened to be there at the time of partition and was not allowed to come back to Delhi.
-He obviously longed to be here and live again in his favorite city, but am not sure how much will he feel the connection with it now, now that culture would have undergone changes making the Delhi almost unrecognizable for people of his generation.
+He obviously longed to be here and live again in his favorite city.
+But am not sure how much will he feel the connection with it now, now that culture would have undergone changes making the Delhi almost unrecognizable for people of his generation.